 Discounted Weight Watchers Programs Available to State Employees

-The Commonwealth of Virginia and Weight Watchers are committed to helping Virginia Tech employees achieve their weight-loss goals and improve overall health by offering two options to employees: the monthly pass and the online subscription.
+The Commonwealth of Virginia and Weight Watchers are committed to helping Virginia Tech employees achieve their weight-loss goals and improve overall health by offering two options to employees: digital and digital + workshops.

 Eligibility for State Pricing

-Employees enrolled in a state health plan are eligible for the new price of $19.11 per month for weekly meetings and $8.48 for digital membership.
-Employees not enrolled in a state health plan, spouses, and adult dependents are eligible for the discounted price of $38.22 per month for weekly meetings and $16.96 for digital membership.
+Employees enrolled in a state health plan are eligible for the new price of $19.11 per month for digital + workshops and $8.48 for digital membership.
+Employees not enrolled in a state health plan, spouses, and adult dependents are eligible for the discounted price of $38.22 per month for digital + workshops and $16.96 for digital membership.